awsdocs/aws-snowball-developer-guide/doc_source/how-it-works.md

 1. **A device is prepared for your job** – We prepare an AWS Snowball Edge device for your job, and the status of your job is now **Preparing Snowball**\.

 1. **A device is shipped to you by your region's carrier** – The carrier takes over from here, and the status of your job is now **In transit to you**\.
 You can find your tracking number and a link to the tracking website on the console or with the job management API\.
-For information about who your region's carrier is, see [Shipping Considerations for AWS Snowball](shipping.md)\.
+For information about who your region's carrier is, see [Shipping considerations for Snow Family devices](shipping.md)\.

 1. **Receive the device** – A few days later, your region's carrier delivers the AWS Snowball Edge device to the address that you provided when you created the job, and the status of your job changes to **Delivered to you**\.
 When it arrives, you’ll notice that it didn’t arrive in a box, because the device is its own shipping container\.

 1. **Get your credentials and download the Snowball Edge client** – Get ready to start transferring data by getting your credentials, your job manifest, and the manifest's unlock code, and then downloading the Snowball Edge client\.
-   + The 8 client is the tool that you use to manage the flow of data from the device to your on\-premises data destination\.
+   + The Snowball Edge client is the tool that you use to manage the flow of data from the device to your on\-premises data destination\.

      You can download and install the Snowball Edge client from the [AWS Snowball resources](http://aws.amazon.com/snowball/resources/) page\.